SalticHash/sidereus-exoplanet/README.md

 [Official competition link](https://www.spaceappschallenge.org/2025/challenges/a-world-away-hunting-for-exoplanets-with-ai/)

 ## Our Solution
-Sidereus-Exoplanet Finder is a web application built with Flask that uses a LightGBM-based machine learning model to analyze astronomical data from NASA missions such as Kepler, TESS, and K2, aiming to classify exoplanet candidates as real, false, or ambiguous based on parameters like orbital period, transit depth, and stellar characteristics.
-The app provides an intuitive interface where users can enter data, visualize predictions, and explore model metrics, while the backend handles requests, normalizes the inputs, and returns results in JSON format, automatically adapting the interface language to the user’s browser.
-To run it locally, the repository must be cloned and executed within a Python virtual environment (venv) to properly isolate dependencies; once the environment is activated, the required libraries listed in the requirements file can be installed, and the Flask server started to access the app through a local address.
-In essence, Sidereus serves as both an educational and scientific tool that illustrates how artificial intelligence can assist in the detection and classification of exoplanets, making advanced astronomical analysis accessible to students, researchers, and enthusiasts alike.
+**Sidereus-Exoplanet Finder** is a web application built with Flask that uses a LightGBM-based machine learning model to analyze astronomical data from NASA missions such as Kepler, TESS, and K2, aiming to classify exoplanet candidates as confirmed, false, or ambiguous based on parameters like orbital period, transit depth, and stellar characteristics.
+The app provides an intuitive interface for users to input data, visualize predictions, and explore model metrics, while the backend handles requests, normalizes input data, and returns results in JSON format, automatically adapting the interface language to the user’s browser.
+The model can be tested at [https://sidereus-exoplanet.onrender.com](https://sidereus-exoplanet.onrender.com); however, since it runs on Render, a third-party platform, occasional errors or delays may occur as the app remains in an experimental phase.
+Alternatively, the project can be run locally by cloning the repository, creating a Python virtual environment (venv), installing the dependencies listed in requirements.txt, and launching the Flask server with `python app.py`, then accessing it at [http://127.0.0.1:2727/](http://127.0.0.1:2727/).
+To do this step by step: on **Windows**, create the environment with `python -m venv venv`, activate it with `venv\Scripts\activate`, optionally update pip with `python -m pip install --upgrade pip`, install dependencies using `pip install -r requirements.txt`, and run the app with `python app.py`.
+On **Linux**, create the environment with `python3 -m venv venv`, activate it with `source venv/bin/activate`, update pip with `python -m pip install --upgrade pip`, install dependencies with `pip install -r requirements.txt`, and run the app with `python app.py`.
+On **macOS**, the process is similar: create the environment with `python3 -m venv venv`, activate it with `source venv/bin/activate`, update pip with `python -m pip install --upgrade pip`, install dependencies with `pip install -r requirements.txt`, and if LightGBM fails to build, install OpenMP using `brew install libomp` and reinstall LightGBM with `pip install lightgbm` before running `python app.py`.
+The local server can be accessed at [http://127.0.0.1:2727/](http://127.0.0.1:2727/).
+To change the port, define the environment variable `PORT` (Windows: `set PORT=3000`; Linux/macOS: `export PORT=3000`), and to disable debug mode, define `FLASK_DEBUG=0`.
+The main prediction endpoint is `/api/calculateDisposition`, which requires at least two of the following parameters: orbital_period, transit_duration, or transit_depth.
+To enable real predictions, the model files must be placed in the `model/` directory with the expected names (`model_lgb.pkl`, `columns_used.json`, `thresholds.json`, and `metrics.json`); otherwise, the interface will load but no inference will be performed.
+In essence, Sidereus serves as both an educational and scientific tool that demonstrates how artificial intelligence can assist in exoplanet detection and classification, making advanced astronomical analysis accessible to students, researchers, and space enthusiasts.

-How to run it step by step:
-Prerequisites: Have Python 3.11+ installed (3.12 works as well), along with pip and optionally Git.
-Make sure you are in the root folder of the project (where app.py and requirements.txt are located).

-Windows

-Create the environment: python -m venv venv
-Activate it: venv\Scripts\activate
-(Optional) Update pip: python -m pip install --upgrade pip Install dependencies: pip install -r requirements.txt Run the app: python app.py and open http://127.0.0.1:2727/

-Linux

-Create the environment: python3 -m venv venv
-Activate it: source venv/bin/activate
-(Optional) Update pip: python -m pip install --upgrade pip Install dependencies: pip install -r requirements.txt Run the app: python app.py and open http://127.0.0.1:2727/

-macOS

-Create the environment: python3 -m venv venv
-Activate it: source venv/bin/activate
-(Optional) Update pip: python -m pip install --upgrade pip Install dependencies: pip install -r requirements.txt
-• Note for macOS/Apple Silicon: if LightGBM fails to compile, install OpenMP with Homebrew (brew install libomp) and then run pip install lightgbm again.
-Run the app: python app.py and open http://127.0.0.1:2727/

-Quick Tips:

-To change the port: define PORT (Windows: set PORT=3000; Linux/macOS: export PORT=3000) before running python app.py.
-To disable debug mode: set FLASK_DEBUG=0.
-The prediction endpoint is /api/calculateDisposition (requires at least two of: orbital_period, transit_duration, transit_depth).
-If you want real predictions, place the model artifacts inside the model/ folder with the expected filenames (model_lgb.pkl, columns_used.json, thresholds.json, metrics.json).
-Without them, the interface will load but no inference will occur.

 ## Resources used
 For the complete application, we used the **Python** programming language, which provides flexibility as an interpreted language and offers a wide range of **open-source libraries** that are easy to use.